pnnl/tesp/install/Linux/Ubuntu_install.rst

 This process will install HELICS, FNCS, and several co-simulation federates under /opt/tesp.
 The TESP_INSTALL environment variable should be set to /opt/tesp

+If you have already installed GridLAB-D, EnergyPlus, ns-3 or another simulator before TESP, it may be necessary to manually adjust your PATH and GLPATH environment variables when running TESP.
+The TESP versions of these simulators are built with HELICS and FNCS interfaces, which are not normally included in other versions of the simulators.
+In GridLAB-D, you may get an error message about "module connection" not being found.
+With other simulators, you might see the FNCS or HELICS broker hang, waiting for a federate that's unable to connect.

 To get started after basic installation:

 1. log out and log back in, to ensure PATH changes take effect